 Software is changing every business and industry by allowing complex problems to be solved quickly and is the glue that binds every system, automobile, airplane, computer, website or mobile application.
 Because of this, computer scientists are one of the most sought-after graduates today and serve a wide variety of roles in almost every business.
-Our computer science graduates will have in depth training in all aspects of computer science and will be prepared to pursue their careers in a wide variety of areas.

 OSU-Cascades computer science major with applied option web and mobile software development in Bend is a program of Oregon State University's School of Electrical Engineering and Computer Science within the College of Engineering.

-The computer science program with applied option web and mobile software development was designed in Bend with input from leading software developers in Oregon and Silicon Valley.
 OSU computer science students in Corvallis can transfer to OSU-Cascades and complete the upper level CS courses in Bend.

 The College of Engineering is a pre-professional/professional college.
 What this means is that a student will begin as a pre-engineering student to build strong foundations in math, physics, chemistry and engineering principals before they progress in the professional programs.
-Students must apply to the Computer Science program and be accepted before they can take upper division engineering coursework.
+Students must apply to the computer science program and be accepted before they can take upper division engineering coursework.
 Find more information about applying to Pro-School at the College of Engineering Professional School website.